stendahls/Yggdrasil/README.md

 Yggdrasil is a network library which allows to create and execute async/await based network requests.
 The focus is on easy and simple usage to avoid too much code overhead.
 Yggdrasil is protocol based with some additional structs and classes for convenient usage.

-For more information concenring async/await take a look at [Taskig](https://github.com/stendahls/Taskig) which is the underlying async/await library.
+For more information concerning async/await take a look at [Taskig](https://github.com/stendahls/Taskig) which is the underlying async/await library.

 Internally Yggdrasil uses [Taskig](https://github.com/stendahls/Taskig) and [Alamofire](https://github.com/Alamofire/Alamofire).